sjw10/INDE-577/README.md

 The other two main datasets I will be using come from this site here: https://archive.ics.uci.edu/ml/datasets/Wine+Quality

 There are two similar datasets contained in this link.
-One is a comparison of the different kinds of red wine while the other is a comparison of the quality of different kinds of white wine.
+One is a comparison of the quality of different kinds of red wine while the other is a comparison of the quality of different kinds of white wine.
 In this Github repository, I will analyze the components that make up a good wine.

 In general, almost all of this repository is centered on wine analysis, and is an in-depth study of various attributes of wine, as well as which features are most important in making a high-quality wine.
 ![wine](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.walkingmountains.org%2Fwp-content%2Fuploads%2F2015%2F09%2FRed-Wine-on-Summer-Day.jpg&f=1&nofb=1)